MegaMind2999/printf/README.md

 8. Sarcasm is lost in print
 9. Print some money and give it to us for the rain forests
 10. The negative is the equivalent of the composer's score, and the print the performance
+11. It's depressing when you're still around and your albums are out of print